tensorlakeai/indexify/docs/docs/usecases/rag.md

-# RAG
+# Basic RAG

-Here we show an example of building a RAG application with Indexify.
+Here we show an example of building a basic RAG application with Indexify.
 We are going to upload content about Kevin Durant from Wikipedia and ask questions about KD's career.

 ### Install the Indexify Extractor SDK and the Indexify Client
 ```bash